GRP-Robotics-9206/.github/profile/README.md

 This is the Official Grand River Prep High School robotics github.

-If you have any questions feel free to leave a issue or a pull request with a comment indecating what you need help with.
+If you have any questions feel free to leave a issue or a pull request with a comment indicating what you need help with.

 ## Current Season: 2025 Reefscape